-I wrote reviews of newly published science fiction and fantasy stories, mostly in the monthly magazines, for over a decade in Locus Magazine beginning in 1988.
+I wrote reviews of newly published science fiction and fantasy stories for over a decade in Locus Magazine beginning in 1988.
 Isfdb has this bibliography of those columns and of other reviews and commentaries, virtually all for Locus.

 Since the Locus columns ended in 2001, I’ve read relatively little short fiction, except for occasionally rereading works by “classic” authors.
 These are typically found in single-author collections (like those at left in the pic) or in anthologies of reprinted works (like the books at right).

 Collection of linked stories describing the development of robots, controlled by the famous Three Laws of Robotics, and their integration into human society.
 Stand-out stories: